msdevno/hol-oss-devops/002-jenkins-setup.md

-# 2. Settingup Jenkins Job
+# 2. Setting up Jenkins Job

 ## 2.1 Overview
-In this lab, we will use Jenkins to create a build pipeline with maven that we will use in our HOL-OSS-DEVOPS project.
+In this lab, we will use Jenkins to create a build using maven to use it in our HOL-OSS-DEVOPS project.

 ### 2.1.1 Objectives
 This lab aims to get you familiar with Jenkins on Azure and OpenShift Clouds.